-At Millcreek Behavioral Health, we understand how extremely challenging it can be to live with a child who is struggling with the symptoms of oppositional defiant disorder and we offer thorough programming that is designed to meet the unique needs that this disruptive disorder elicits.
-We have years of experience working with children and adolescents who have faced a number of different mental health concerns, including oppositional defiant disorder.
-Located on 37 acres of beautiful landscape, our two residential treatment centers provide children and adolescents with a comfortable, serene setting that they would not be provided in a traditional, high-rise locked hospital.
-Our newest facility opened in February of 2014 and we are proud of the modern, clean atmosphere it has allowed us to provide for our clients as they begin on their path to healing.
+At our ODD treatment center at Millcreek Behavioral Health in Arkansas, we understand how extremely challenging it can be to live with a child who is struggling with the symptoms of oppositional defiant disorder and we offer thorough programming at our ODD treatment facility that is designed to meet the unique needs that this disruptive disorder elicits.
+Our ODD treatment facility’s medical professionals have years of experience working with adolescents or teens who have faced a number of different mental health concerns, including oppositional defiant disorder.
+Located on 37 acres of beautiful landscape, our two facility’s residential ODD treatment centers provide adolescents or teens with a comfortable, serene setting that they would not be provided in a traditional, high-rise locked hospital.
+Our newest treatment facility opened in February of 2014 and we are proud of the modern, clean atmosphere it has allowed us to provide for our adolescents or teens as they begin on their path to healing from oppositional defiant disorder.
 You and your child do not have to continue suffering.
-At Millcreek, we want to provide you with the help you need, the help that you deserve.
+At our ODD treatment facility in Arkansas, we want to provide you with the help you need, the help that you deserve.

 If your child has oppositional defiant disorder, you are likely to be struggling with your own array of emotions.
 You may even be feeling a sense of defeat because nothing that you have tried has made a difference in your child’s behavior.
 You may feel as though you are walking on eggshells each day in an attempt to avoid an unnecessary outburst.
 If you are unsure as to whether or not your child’s behaviors truly are symptomatic of ODD, here are some examples to look out for: